Marcos/productApp/README.md

 ```

 ## Database configuration
-It is neeeded to have a local postgres database configured with users "postgres", password "postgres" and database name "productapp"
+It is neeeded to have a local postgres database configured with users `postgres`, password `postgres` and database name `productapp`

 ## Running